lucax88x/PrimitiveObsession/README.md

 Not only is it verbose and repetitive, but the resulting code is also affected by a couple of problems:

-* both the URL and the connection string are represented with the same class (a string), giving no chances to the compiler to know which is which; consequently, it is very possible to switch their value without any chances the receiving class detects the issue but at runtime.
+* both the URL and the connection string are represented with the same class (a string), giving no chances to the compiler to know which is which; consequently, it is very possible to switch their values without giving the receiving class the opportunity to detect the issue but at runtime.<br />
 Would you spot the problem in the following code?

 ```csharp
 class Foo